wrmoon/resume/resume_manager.md

 #### 12/2021 - 8/2022
 * Provided leadership, guidance and direction for a small "special forces" team for the Partner Portal - consisting of DevOps, SRE and Security Advocacy roles.
-This team served the needs of 6 other scrum teams to fix and prevent security vulnerabilities, maintain and create a robust monitoring platform for server health and to improve the productivity of 30+ developers.
+* This team served the needs of 6 other scrum teams to fix and prevent security vulnerabilities, maintain and create a robust monitoring platform for server health and to improve the productivity of 30+ developers.
-* Hybrid role encompassing engineering, management, and product ownership.
+* Hybrid role encompassing engineering, management and product ownership.
 * Collaborated with principal engineer to implement Akamai DDoS protection for Datto's partner portal servers.
 * Conducted interviews for engineering and management candidates.